All Episodes

 And they're simply going to, you know, screw it.

-We want to live amongst ourselves, and we want to sequester ourselves away from all of this because we have no desire.
+We want to live amongst ourselves and we want to sequester ourselves away from all of this because we have no desire.

 It's just that they would, by virtue of behavior, they would end up living amongst each other so they wouldn't have to be surrounded by all of this, what they consider to be cultural rot.

-And I was kind of fascinated the way Kilgore wrote this because it was not, I mean, it gets it's got its snide, it's snarky components, but not overly so might seek to create within the U.S. a parallel society in which the painful diversity of contemporary,
+And I was kind of fascinated the way Kilgore wrote this because it was not, I mean, it's got its snide, snarky components, but not overly so.

-the liberals love this, the painful diversity, meaning we're gonna define this country by virtue of the way it looks on the surface.
+Might seek to create within the U.S. a parallel society in which the painful diversity of contemporary, the liberals love this, the painful diversity, meaning we're going to define this country by virtue of the way it looks on the surface.

-So they won't have to deal with it.
+So they want to deal with it.

-And his point in this is what does that mean, or what would it mean for the Republican Party.
+And his point in this is, what does that mean or what would it mean for the Republican Party?

-He says there are sunbelt suburbs, in fact, where this is pretty much already a reality.
+He says there are Sunbelt suburbs, in fact, where this is pretty much already a reality.

-He's speaking of places like Arizona and parts of uh Florida, Texas, where like-minded conservatives have gravitated to neighborhoods, counties, areas where it's only them.
+He's speaking of places like Arizona and parts of Florida, Texas, where like-minded conservatives have gravitated to neighborhoods, counties, areas where it's only them.

 He says there's danger in too much reliance on liberating conservatives from judicial activism via an ever-expanding zone of religious liberty.